Skip to main content

 For Mom:

-• Comfy slippers: I love gifting an expectant mama a soft pair of booties with non-slip soles, perfect for wearing while she's healing and bonding with her new baby at home.
+• Comfy slippers: I love gifting an expectant mama a soft pair of booties with non-slip soles—perfect for wearing around the house while she’s healing and bonding with her new baby.

-• Nursing pads: In the early days of breastfeeding, your breasts may leak unexpectedly due to the hormone oxytocin and your body adjusting to milk production.
+• Nursing pads: In the early days of breastfeeding, breasts may leak unexpectedly due to oxytocin and your body adjusting to milk production.
 Both disposable and cloth pads are available to slip into your bra.
 I used both but found myself reaching for disposables more often because they were more accessible.
-My go-to brand was Lansinoh.

 • Microwavable heating pad: I didn’t have this during my postpartum days, and I wish I did!
 One of my clients had several around her home and used them to relieve tension and stress.
 She would ask me to warm them for about a minute before using them on her breasts, which helped with milk let-down during pumping sessions.
 The brand she used was Bed Buddy, and after getting one for myself, I’ve been gifting these ever since!

-• 3-in-1 breast therapy packs: Lansinoh (and other brands) make these, and the moms I’ve gifted them to swear by how helpful they are, especially in the early breastfeeding days.
+• 3-in-1 breast therapy packs: Lansinoh- my go-to (and other brands) make these, and the moms I’ve gifted them to swear by how helpful they are, especially in the early breastfeeding days.

 For Baby: